New exercise combo shows promise for bladder control in MS

 Summary

-This study tested whether adding Dynamic Neuromuscular Stabilization (DNS) exercises to standard pelvic floor training helps women with multiple sclerosis (MS) who have bladder control problems.
-Twenty-four women aged 28-54 completed an 8-week program.
-The goal was to see if the combined approach improves urinary symptoms and pelvic muscle function more than pelvic floor training alone.
+This study tested whether adding Dynamic Neuromuscular Stabilization (DNS) exercises to standard pelvic floor muscle training can improve bladder control in women with multiple sclerosis.
+Twenty-four women aged 28-54 completed an 8-week program, with half doing pelvic floor exercises alone and half adding DNS exercises.
+Researchers measured urinary symptoms, incontinence, and pelvic floor muscle function using questionnaires and muscle tests.

 Disclaimer